eperazaa/SE-359-459/README.md

 - `cd src/main/frontend` from root
 - `npm i`
     - loads all dependencies from package.json
-    - only required once in local environemtn
+    - only required once in local environment

 ### run frontend
 - `cd src/main/frontend` from root